bak3s/bak3s.github.io/_posts/2019-10-1-catching-fire-my-journey-to-finanical-independence.md

 This is where I delve deep into dividends, compound interest and ultimately financial independence through a passive income stream.

-Right now, I am beginning my journey into the fire movement, with an aim to be able to "retire" at 40.
+Right now, I am beginning my journey into the [FI/RE movement]({% post_url 2019-10-1-what-is-the-fire-movement %}), with an aim to be able to "retire" at 40.

 :v: